 Pros and Cons

-• Pros: Extremely durable, ideal for super chewers, cost-effective, long-lasting.
-This solution keeps high-risk cords safe with a nearly indestructible barrier.
+- Pros: Very tough—ideal for super chewers, cost-effective, long-lasting.
+This solution keeps high-risk cords safer with a durable barrier (still not chew-proof).

 Fix 3: Cardboard Tubes (Temporary Data-Cable Sleeve)